Rocketdude1984/AeroWeather/README.md

 6. VEML7700 Ambient Light Sensor: https://www.amazon.com/dp/B09KGYF83T?ref=ppx_yo2ov_dt_b_fed_asin_title
 7. 6V3W Waterproof Solar Panel: https://www.amazon.com/dp/B0CS364JGG?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1

+## Modules
+The weather station will be built in 4 modules.
+1. Power and basic variables (Main module)
+2. Wind vane
+3. Anemometer
+4. Rain gauge

+Each module will be connected together to the main module where all collected data will be sent to the cloud.

 ## Power
 The station will be powered by a single 18650 (if more capacity is needed, 2 in parallel will be used later).
 To keep the battery charged, the station will have a built in 6V3W solar panel that charges the battery through a TP4056 charging module.

+## Materials
+Most of the station is printed with PETG which should be able to withstand fairly high outdoor temperatures and resist fading or cracking.
+1" PVC pipe is used for the main support to hold each module of the station.
+For extra UV protection a few coats of white spray paint will be used.